ezberta/Lsystem-sketchup/README.md

 ## What do all the parameters mean?
 ```
-Circle Angle Splits: how much a full circle is divided (ie 4 = 90°)
+Circle Angle Splits: angle used by +,- alphabet commands determined by how much a full circle is divided (ie 4 = 90°)
 Iters: number of times to iterate through the initial axiom
 Length: length of a step
 Width: width of rectangle "beam" component